How Does Surveillance Work in Costa Rica?

 What GPS-Stamped Evidence Includes

-- Date stamp: Exact date evidence captured
+- Date stamp — exact date evidence was captured

-- Time stamp: Precise time down to the second
+- Time stamp — precise time down to the second

-- Device information: Camera/device used for documentation
+- Device information — camera and device used for documentation

 Why GPS-Stamped Evidence Matters

-- Creates timeline of movements and activities
+- Creates a timeline of movements and activities

-- Corroborates or contradicts subject's claimed whereabouts
+- Corroborates or contradicts the subject's claimed whereabouts

-- Court-admissible evidence in legal proceedings
+- Court-admissible in legal proceedings

-- Shows pattern of behavior over days/weeks
+- Establishes pattern of behavior across days or weeks

-How Surveillance Investigation Works
+How a Surveillance Investigation Works

-- Initial consultation: Discuss objectives, subject information, known patterns
+Discuss objectives, subject information, and known patterns.

-Surveillance Equipment Used
+Surveillance Equipment

 - Professional cameras with telephoto lenses

-- Video recording equipment (HD quality)
+- HD video recording equipment

 - GPS-enabled devices for evidence stamping